NOMADS: Non-Markovian Optimization-based Modeling for Approximate Dynamics with Spatially-homogeneous Memory: Problem Settings

+and $D$ has embedding dimension $1 \le Q \le m$.
+We call \eqref{eq:preliminaries:non-Markovian:time:evolution:model} a \emph{linear dynamical system with homogeneous memory}, and refer to $D$ as the \emph{memory kernel matrix}. \end{defn} This class of dynamical system is said to have \textit{homogeneous memory} because the memory kernel is spatially homogeneous (independent of the spatial degree of freedom).

-\begin{rem}[Constraint] In some cases, we have \textit{a priori} knowledge on the coefficient matrices $A, B, D$ in the time-invariant non-Markovian state-space model (\ref{eq:preliminaries:non-Markovian:time:evolution:model}), and we can reflect the knowledge to the set of parameters.
-For example, if we know that all the elements in $A$ is nonnegative, we can impose a \textit{constraint} $A \in \qty(\mathbf{R}_{\geq0})^{n\times n}$. \end{rem}
+\begin{rem}[Constraint] In some cases, we have \textit{a priori} knowledge on the coefficient matrices $A, B, D$ in the linear dynamical systems with homogeneous memory (\ref{eq:preliminaries:non-Markovian:time:evolution:model}), and we can reflect the knowledge to the set of parameters.
+For example, if we know that all the elements in $A$ are nonnegative, we can impose a \textit{constraint} $A \in \qty(\mathbf{R}_{\geq0})^{n\times n}$.